jboyd122/Shadow-RPC-Operator/START-HERE.md

 *  NIC - 10gig
 *  Connection - 500MB/s symmetrical

 Custom Builders see above minimums or the below general guidance.
-These are generalizations and subject to change.
-They have
+These are generalizations and subject to change, but should be considered the minimum requirement for stable Shadow Node operation.

 # Operating a Shadow Node

 This resource has a step by step guide of: